 The bottom line is: we can’t treat your injury efficiently before we understand you, your training, and your injury.

-So, what looks physiotherapy like when you make an appointment?
+So, what does physiotherapy look like when you make an appointment?

 How Does a Physiotherapy Treatment for Rock Climbers Look Like?

 Physiotherapy treatment for rock climbers exists out of 2 parts.
-The first part is the first 1 to 2 appointments which focus on understanding you and your injury.
-The second part focuses on applying treatment modalities and ensuring you make the right steps to heal well.
+The first part are the first 1 to 2 appointments in which we focus on understanding you and your injury.
+The second part focuses on applying treatment modalities and ensuring you make the right steps to recover well.

 1st Appointment (30 or 60 minutes):